 In order to ensure that consumers would be able to continue to receive assistance from brokers, and to ensure that brokers would remain impartial in the assistance they provide, Vermont’s legislature established standards in 2012 to ensure uniform broker compensation for all Vermont Health Connect enrollments.
 Under the terms of Act 171, insurers no longer pay commissions to brokers, and brokers aren’t “selling” insurance; they’re providing guidance and advice instead.
 In return for that assistance, brokers’ clients (individuals or employers) pay them a fee.
 From 2014 through 2019, the standard broker compensation has been $20 per month for each employee or individual who enrolls in a plan through Vermont Health Connect with the help of a broker.
 Brokers are also allowed to set up “alternative contractual arrangements” with their clients, with an agreed-upon fee.

-Vermont’s uninsured rate was far lower than the national average in 2013, at 7.2 percent.
-By 2016, it had fallen to 3.7 percent, although it increased to 4.6 percent by 2017.
-The state’s uninsured rate dropped again in 2018, to just 4 percent (versus a national average of 8.9 percent)
+Vermont’s uninsured rate was far lower than the national average in 2013, at 7.2%.
+By 2016, it had fallen to 3.7%, although it had increased to 4.5% by 2019 (with some increases and decreases in the intervening years).
+Vermont’s uninsured rate in 20219 was less than half the national average of 9.2%.

 Millions of Americans have lost their jobs – and their employer-sponsored health insurance – as a result of the COVID-19 pandemic.
 Loss of coverage is a qualifying event that triggers a special enrollment period, allowing people to buy a new plan in the individual market.
-But to address the ongoing pandemic, the Biden administration has opened a special enrollment period in early 2021, and nearly all of the state-run exchanges have followed suit.
-Vermont’s enrollment window, for uninsured residents, runs from February 16 to May 14, 2021.
-In order to take advantage of this enrollment window, uninsured Vermont residents have to call the exchange (855-899-9600); the enrollment period is not available via their website.
+But to address the ongoing pandemic, and to give people an opportunity to take advantage of the American Rescue Plan’s increased premium subsidies, the Biden administration has opened a special enrollment period in 2021, and the various state-run exchanges followed suit.
+Vermont’s enrollment window, for uninsured residents, runs through October 1, 2021.

-After May 14, residents will need a qualifying event in order to sign up for coverage before the start of next fall’s open enrollment.
-The annual open enrollment period runs from November 1 through December 15, for coverage effective January 1.
+After October 1, uninsured Vermont residents will need a qualifying event in order to sign up for coverage before the start of the open enrollment period for 2022 coverage, but that will begin just a month later, on November 1, 2021.

 How did premiums change in Vermont's marketplace for 2021?

-Average full-price premiums in Vermont’s individual and small group market increased by about 3.5 percent in 2021.
+Average full-price premiums in Vermont’s individual and small group market increased by about 3.5% in 2021.
 Insurers in the state had initially proposed an average rate increase of nearly twice this much, but the Green Mountain Care Board approved smaller rate increases.

 In May 2020, Vermont’s insurers submitted rate proposals for individual and small group plans that will be available for 2021 (Vermont’s individual and small group markets are merged, so unlike most states, the same rate changes apply in both markets).
 Over the following few months, the rates were reviewed by regulators and 900 Vermonters submitted comments on the proposed rate increases.
 In mid-August, the Green Mountain Care Board finalized the premium changes for 2021, both of which are smaller than the insurers had proposed: